 "I am a rainfed farmer.
 I strongly advocate to the other farmers to apply alternative furrow irrigation technique to ensure zero wastage of water and the saved water coming back to rainfed farmers.
 Also, the cocktail spray should be stopped by our farmers to increase the beneficial organisms around us."

-9500

-women

-farmers

-Supported in Dhule & Nandurbar districts
+Last 6 years 9500 women farmers supported in Dhule & Nandurbar districts Partnership with

-Partnership with